 15 Years Experience by Professionals Who Understand Your Journey.

-Somnolence, sleeping for inordinately long periods or unusually deep sleep
+Insomnia, somnolence, sleeping for inordinately long periods or unusually deep sleep14,16

-Akathisia, a motor movement disorder that causes relentless internal unease, characterized by repetitive marching, rocking, pacing, or other compulsive motions
+Akathisia, a motor movement disorder where a relentless internal sensation of unease drives repetitive marching, rocking, pacing, or other compulsive motions11,12,16

-Dystonia, spasms, or distorted muscle postures caused by drug therapy
+Dystonia, spasms, or distorted muscle postures caused by drug therapy16

-Parkinsonism looks like Parkinson’s disease but is drug-induced, rigid muscles, slow movements, shuffling walk, etc.*
+Parkinsonism looks like Parkinson’s disease but is drug-induced causing rigid muscles, slow movements, shuffling walk, etc.17

-Coming off an atypical antipsychotic drug can be difficult.
+Coming off an atypical antipsychotic drug can be catastrophic if it’s not done carefully and slowly.
 Seek medical guidance and consult with your prescribing physician to help navigate through the process.

-If your prescribing physician is unwilling to help or simply unable to guide you because of unfamiliarity with the problem, it is always a good idea to seek a second opinion.
-It is not at all unusual to meet with such resistance, because physicians are typically not trained during their schooling in drug tapering.
-Realize the problem needs expertise for your best way forward.
+If your prescribing physician is unwilling or simply unable to guide you because of unfamiliarity with the problem, you may want to seek a second opinion.
+Such resistance is to be expected because physicians are typically not trained during their schooling in techniques of antipsychotic tapering.
+Realize the problem needs expertise.
+Choosing the right medical help will be your best way forward.

 Gradual Risperdal Withdrawal (risperidone)

-When a patient develops a life-threatening adverse reaction such as tardive dyskinesia, NMS, Stevens-Johnson syndrome, organ failure, interactions with other drugs or substances, or other high-risk events, the drug must be withdrawn immediately in a clinical setting, to save the life of the patient.
+When a patient on antipsychotic medication develops a severe or life-threatening adverse reaction such as tardive dyskinesia, NMS, Stevens-Johnson syndrome, organ failure, interactions with other drugs or substances, or other high-risk events, the drug must be withdrawn immediately which must be carried out in a clinical setting.18

-It is believed that Risperdal has the ability to block dopamine at the D2 dopamine receptor and by reducing dopamine availability, reduce manic symptoms.
+According to Silvestri et al in their study published in the BerlinJournal of Psychopharmacology, it is believed that Risperdal has the ability to block or bind dopamine at the D2 dopamine receptors.
+The authors suggest that reducing dopamine availability reduces manic symptoms.
 Most psychiatric medications are limited due to the neuroadaptation of the synapse.
 The synapse, in response to a perceived dopamine deficiency, can then increase the receptor’s binding power to dopamine.9

-This increased D2 dopamine binding and upregulation is a potential mechanism for the development of tardive dyskinesia.
-This receptor upregulation is most likely a central component in the manifestations of Risperdal withdrawal.
-For some, antipsychotic withdrawal can be extremely challenging, more so than any of the drug classes including benzodiazepines and even opiates such as heroin.
+This increased D2 dopamine binding and subsequent upregulation are thought linked to the development of tardive dyskinesia and other drug-induced reactions.
+Such responses can occur on initiating or discontinuing neuroleptic medications, and sometimes these can emerge long after an antipsychotic medication was stopped.
+Receptor upregulation is most likely a central component in the manifestations of Risperdal withdrawal.
+For some, antipsychotic withdrawal can be extremely challenging, more so than any of the drug classes including benzodiazepines and even opiates such as heroin.13-18

 As the antipsychotic medication is lowered during Risperdal withdrawal, dopamine flow will begin to return.
-This previously restricted dopamine coming into contact with upregulated receptors may clinically present as an abrupt onset of manic or psychotic symptomatology.
-It is common for the patient to become enamored with what they are feeling.
-The sense of reward they may experience could be likened to winning the lottery, In other words, it can be extreme.
+This previously restricted dopamine coming into contact with upregulated (super-sensitive) receptors may clinically present as an abrupt onset of manic or psychotic symptoms.13 As a result, the patient may become enamored with what they are now feeling.
+The sense of reward they may experience could be compared to winning the lottery, In other words, it can be extreme.
 This newfound reward could leave them resistant to either increasing the medication to assist in regaining stability or slowing down the medication taper.
-This aversion to proper guidance can make this situation very hard to manage.
+This aversion to medical guidance can make this situation very hard to manage.

-It is advised that when attempting Risperdal withdrawal, to make clear early in the process, that this is a possibility.
-And, furthermore, that the individual is encouraged to make a pact that they will listen to at least one person without question.
-If they sign something saying that they will take this trusted person’s direction in the event that their own judgment cannot be trusted, it can be presented to them if things start to run awry.
-Obviously this will not work for everyone in this situation, but for some, especially those with a strong family alliance, this can be a successful agreement.
+It is advised that when attempting Risperdal withdrawal, one should understand early in the process, that aversion to medical guidance is a very real possibility.
+Have a discussion with your medical caregivers and your support team about this.
+And, furthermore, one is encouraged to make a pact, sometimes called a “Ulysses Contract” that they will listen to at least one person without question should they become resistive to medical guidance.19 If they sign something saying that they will take this trusted person’s direction in the event that their own judgment cannot be trusted, it can be presented to them if things start to go awry.
+While this may not work in every case, for some, especially those with a strong family alliance, this can be successful protection for the patient and can be put in place early in the process.

 Another form of preemptive strategy is to enlist a doctor or center that has hospital admitting privileges.
 Should things get to the point where restabilization is necessary, a doctor that has the ability to admit the patient to the hospital can help things go in a humanistic way so that future Risperdal withdrawal efforts may be safely resumed.